Unidata/ldm-docker/README.md

 #### crontab

 The [recommended LDM crontab entries](http://www.unidata.ucar.edu/software/ldm/ldm-current/basics/configuring.html#cron) have been installed inside the container.
-You can modify the LDM crontab by editing the `crontab` file.
-This `crontab` file is mounted outside the container with `docker-compose.yml`.
-For the new crontab to take effect, you will have to restart the container with
+You can modify the LDM crontab by editing the `cron/ldm` file.
+This  file can be mounted over `/var/spool/cron/ldm` with `docker-compose.yml`.
+See the `docker-compose.yml` file herein for an example.

-    docker restart <container ID>

-Where the container ID is obtained with `docker ps`.
-See below for more information about running the LDM Docker container.

 ### Upstream Data Feed from Unidata or Elsewhere